 Emerging market risk: Foreign securities risks are more significant in emerging market countries, such as those in Eastern Europe, Latin America and the Pacific Basin.
 These countries may have relatively unstable governments and less-established market economies than developed countries.
 Emerging markets may face greater social, economic, regulatory and political uncertainties.
 These risks make emerging market securities more volatile and less liquid than securities issued in more developed countries.

-With approximately 14% of its assets indirectly allocated to fixed income and money market instruments, the Fund is also subject to the risks associated with investing in fixed income securities.
+With approximately 18% of its assets indirectly allocated to fixed income instruments, the Fund is also subject to the risks associated with investing in fixed income securities.
 Fixed income securities fluctuate in price in response to various factors, including changes in interest rates, changes in market conditions and issuer-specific events, and the value of your investment in a Target Retirement Fund may go down.
 This means that you could lose money on your investment in the Fund or the Fund may not perform as well as other possible investments.
 Principal risks include:

 Interest rate risk: As interest rates rise, the values of fixed income securities are likely to decrease and reduce the value of an underlying fund's portfolio.
 Securities with longer durations tend to be more sensitive to changes in interest rates, and are usually more volatile than securities with shorter durations.
 For example, a 5 year average duration generally means the fixed income security will decrease in value by 5% if interest rates rise by 1%.
 Interest rates in the U.S. are at, or near, historic lows, which may increase an underlying fund's exposure to risks associated with rising rates.
 Additionally, rising interest rates may lead to increased redemptions, increased volatility and decreased liquidity in the fixed income markets, making it more difficult for the underlying Harbor fixed income funds in which the Fund invests to sell their fixed income holdings when the subadvisers to these underlying Harbor funds may wish to sell or must sell to meet redemptions.